IELTS Test Result

 - The Test Report Forms cannot be copied or replicated in anyway and should be kept safely.

 - A single copy of the Test Report Form is automatically sent to your postal address; and a copy each can be sent to five institutions you choose, free of any additional charge.
 In case you need additional copies of the results to be sent to more institutions, you need to pay extra.

 - In case of loss of a TRF, you need to contact the test center that sent you the copy of the Test Report Form.

 How Do Institutions Access the IELTS Test Results?

-While registering for IELTS, candidates can choose up to five institutions where their IELTS test result should be sent to by the test center.
-Accordingly, upon declaration of the result, a copy of your individual TRF is posted to the institution you have chosen.
-In addition, recognizing institutions can access the IELTS test result online using the IELTS free e-download service available at: http://www.ielts.org/institutions/download_test_results.aspx.
+While registering for the test, candidates can choose up to five institutions where their test results should be sent by the test center.
+Accordingly, upon declaration of the results, a copy of your individual TRF is posted to the institution you have chosen.
+In addition, recognizing institutions can access the test results online using the IELTS free e-download service available at: http://www.ielts.org/institutions/download_test_results.aspx.